SystemSpace/Compendium/compendium.rst

 What happens to a soulshattered soul?
   It dissipates slowly back into Aurora.

+What exactly needs to happen for someone to "emotionally" soulshatter?
+  Lots of suicides in Life happen either because the soul is shattered or lead up to a soulshatter.
+Take from that as you wish.

+Can pain cause a soulshatter?
+  Usually it's more something's mental weight that counts, getting shot and dying quickly out of nowhere wouldn't be too bad.

 What happens to shattered souls after they're reborn?
   A soul that shatters, will be rebuilt from scratch on-demand.
 A brand new soul won't work any different, although it might be a bit sturdier.
 The only thing is it has no past memories.

+What parts of us are retained through death without a soulshatter?
+  Depends on the System.
+In the mainstream Systems you keep memories, spiritual advancement, personality and powers, but go to a new body.

+After soulshatter is there no way to identify who you were before you shattered and reformed?
+  No way at all.
+Not even to RISENII. (except for the highest-ups)

+Will there be a way to spot/find the soulshattered?
+  Rather hard, sorry.
+If they are hostile and/or very depressed, it might be a sign, but there's no way to know for sure.

+Is there some lingering effect of the soulshatter?
+  A slight concentration of sj and chj in the area, but that's all.
+(Those are types of energy).

+How do you shatter yourself?
+Is there a way to guarantee shattering?
+  If you're in LFE, you can do it via the terminal.
+I think that goes for eNdymioN too.
+But it's heavily frowned upon, more than suicide is here.

+When you shatter and come back, in a System like LFE, do you have the same soul just "rearranged" or is your user just attached to a new soul?
+  It's a completely new soul.
+Shattered souls are fully disintegrated into Aurora.

 Can you feel your soul in Life?
   Uhhh you should always feel a "soul" in a sense.